Birthday problem: Probability of a shared birthday (collision)

 The birthday problem in this more generic sense applies to hash functions: the expected number of N-bit hashes that can be generated before getting a collision is not 2^{N}, but rather only 2^{N/2}.
 This is exploited by birthday attacks on cryptographic hash functions and is the reason why a small number of collisions in a hash table are, for all practical purposes, inevitable.

 The theory behind the birthday problem was used by Zoe Schnabel under the name of capture-recapture statistics to estimate the size of fish population in lakes.
+The birthday problem and its generalizations are also useful tools for modelling coincidences.